awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

 In some places the DCP constituent protocols need to keep runtime data organized in (first-in-first-out) queues or lists.
-As is common in modern programming languages, we treat queues and lists as abstract parameterizable data types that can have elements of a paticular element type `T`.
+As is common in modern programming languages, we treat queues and lists as abstract parameterizable data types that can have elements of a particular element type `T`.
 We refer to the type of a queue with element type `T` by the type name `Queue<T>`, and similarly we refer to the type of a list made up of elements of type `T` as `List<T>`.

-The `Queue` data type generally supports the following operations:
+For the purposes of this specification, the `Queue` data type generally supports the following operations:

 - `qTake()` removes the head-of-line element from the queue and returns it (or signals that the queue is empty).
 It does not